Judge, Superior Court of Fulton County

 Atlanta Judicial Circuit

 The Honorable Judge Kimberly Esmond Adams is serving her second term on the Superior Court of Fulton County.
 She was elected to the bench and began her service in January 2009 on the State of Georgia’s largest and busiest trial court.
 Prior to her election, Judge Adams served the citizens of Fulton County as a Chief Senior Assistant District Attorney in the Office of the Fulton County District Attorney where she prosecuted major, complex felony cases.
 Her exceptional commitment to victims and community safety earned her the coveted distinction of Special Unit Trial Attorney of the Year by the Fulton County District Attorney's Office.
-Judge Adams began her public service career more than a decade ago after practicing as an employment attorney with a national labor and employment boutique.
+Judge Adams began her public service career in 2002 after practicing as an employment attorney with a national labor and employment boutique.

 Judge Adams is among the city’s and State’s leaders and is an alumnus of both Leadership Atlanta and Leadership Georgia.
 She also is a member of several local and national bar associations.
 In addition, Judge Adams is committed to the development of young people and frequently serves as a mentor, speaker, moderator and panelist on topics ranging from the law and professionalism to education and the family.